Would you like to remodel your old, unworn, broken, or sentimental and inherited pieces of jewellery into something new?

 What will it cost?

 There are so many variables involved in remodelling your jewellery, that I’m not able to give a price until I know exactly what metal you have and what you’d like it made into.
-Once I know this, I can accurately cost for the time involved and any extra metal/stones that you might need.
+Once we have a design I can accurately cost for the time involved and any extra metal/stones that you might need.
 Each remodelling job will be completely different and so will the costs involved.
 As you might expect, the simpler the piece the less expensive it will be (if you already have enough metal).
 If you have a budget you want to stick within, please tell me and I will let you know what is possible.
-There’s no obligation to go ahead, so please do give me a call and make an appointment if you’d like to explore this further..
+There’s no obligation to go ahead, so please do give me a call and make an appointment if you’d like to explore this further.

 How does it all work?